IceHe/lib/snips/markdown/markdown-style-guide.md

 -file-name-.md
 ```

-_Rationale : why not underscore or camel case?_
+_Rationale: why not underscore or camel case?_

 - Hyphens are the most popular URL separator today,
 - _and markdown files are most often used in contexts where:_